chienm/PKMN-RNG-Guide/Gen6-Fishing-RNG.md

 Once you have reached your target frame, **PRESS AND HOLD** the `A` button to resume the game **AND** use the rod.
 Taping the `A` button will only resume the game in generation 6 Pcalc.
 Wait until you get a bite.

-Press the `A` button immediately when your fishing line gets a bite to reel in the line.
+Press the `A` button immediately (and I do mean immediately) when your fishing line gets a bite to reel in the line.
 If you don't reel in the line immediately, you may not hit the frame you are targeting.
 The sooner the better.

 ![](https://github.com/chienm/PKMN-RNG-Guide/blob/main/Images/Images/6.png)